PTCL Launches Customer Support Services In Sindhi Language - UrduPoint

 Pakistan Telecommunication Company Limited (PTCL) has announced the launch of Customer Support Services in Sindhi Language from its helpline 1218

+The company had initially planned to offer the Sindhi language service earlier; however, the launch was delayed due to COVID-19.

+PTCL's philosophy is based on equality and respect for all, while always striving for inclusion of all customers from different ethnicities, race, culture, religion and languages said a news release.

-Fariha Tahir Shah, PTCL spokesperson, expressed her views, “As a national company, our focus is to serve our customers across Pakistan and we have worked towards the inclusion of people from all segments.
+Fariha Tahir Shah, PTCL spokesperson said, "As a national company, our focus is to serve our customers across Pakistan and we have worked towards the inclusion of people from all segments.
 Going forward, we will continue to look for similar opportunities to include other regional languages in a systematic way as we respect and own all regional languages.

 As PTCL adjusts to the 'new normal', it is expected that the national telecommunication service provider will keep on exploring new fronts in 'Information and Communication Technologies' and dedicate its resources to innovations that will help support the country usher in a new social and economic era as the pandemic continues.